Lead: On Earth

 Lead is classified as a chalcophile under the Goldschmidt classification, meaning it is generally found combined with sulfur.
 It rarely occurs in its native, metallic form.
 Many lead minerals are relatively light and, over the course of the Earth's history, have remained in the crust instead of sinking deeper into the Earth's interior.
-This accounts for lead's relatively high crustal abundance of 14 ppm; it is the 38th most abundant element in the crust.
+This accounts for lead's relatively high crustal abundance of 14 ppm; it is the 36th most abundant element in the crust.

 The main lead-bearing mineral is galena (PbS), which is mostly found with zinc ores.
 Most other lead minerals are related to galena in some way; boulangerite, Pb5Sb4S11, is a mixed sulfide derived from galena; anglesite, PbSO4, is a product of galena oxidation; and cerussite or white lead ore, PbCO3, is a decomposition product of galena.
-Arsenic, tin, antimony, silver, gold, copper, and bismuth are common impurities in lead minerals.
+Arsenic, tin, antimony, silver, gold, copper, bismuth are common impurities in lead minerals.

 World lead resources exceed two billion tons.
-Significant deposits are located in Australia, China, Ireland, Mexico, Peru, Portugal, Russia, and the United States.
-Global reserves—resources that are economically feasible to extract—totaled 88 million tons in 2016, of which Australia had 35 million, China 17 million, and Russia 6.4 million.
+Significant deposits are located in Australia, China, Ireland, Mexico, Peru, Portugal, Russia, United States.
+Global reserves—resources that are economically feasible to extract—totaled 88 million tons in 2016, of which Australia had 35 million, China 17 million, Russia 6.4 million.

-Typical background concentrations of lead do not exceed 0.1 μg/m3 in the atmosphere; 100 mg/kg in soil; 4 mg/kg in vegetation and 5 μg/L in freshwater and seawater.
+Typical background concentrations of lead do not exceed 0.1 μg/m3 in the atmosphere; 100 mg/kg in soil; 4 mg/kg in vegetation, 5 μg/L in fresh water and seawater.